Try Island Trail

 Scanning the salt marsh during the fall might bring views of Great Blue Herons roosting or feeding among the grasses.
 The Sanctuary is a great place to observe long-legged wading birds, with nine species having been recorded, including Reddish Egret.
 The most common species are Snowy and Great Egrets, Green Herons, and Black-crowned Night-Herons.
 With some luck you might discover a Glossy Ibis, Little Blue Heron, or Yellow-crowned Night-Heron.

-During the winter, ice often covers Cape Cod Bay as far as the eye can see.
-If you scan the water's surface you might find Harbor Seals using ice floes as haul-out sites.
-Approximately 300 seals overwinter in Wellfleet Harbor.
-Most of them arrive during October and November and stay until April, when they swim north to Maine and Canada to have their pups.
-Jeremy Point (the southern end of the sand bar that you can see on the horizon) is one of the best places to see seals on the Outer Cape.
+In unusually cold winters when ice forms on the bay, harbor seals may occasionally be spotted using ice floes as haul-outs.
+Most of the seals arrive during October and November and stay until April, when they swim north to Maine and Canada to have their pups.
+Jeremy Point (the southern end of the sand bar that you can see on the western horizon) is one of the best places to see seals on the Outer Cape.

 The dominant grasses making up the salt marsh are known as Spartinas.
 The two most common species can be distinguished by their heights, textures, and locations within the marsh.